shashankg7/recsys2024_optimal_baseline/README.md

 Anonymous source code for running the experiments for the RecSys 2024 full paper submission number 92 titled, "Optimal Baseline Corrections for Off-Policy Contextual Bandits".

 ## Disclaimer
-The codebase for reproducing the results from this paper builds on top of the Open Bandit Pipeline (https://github.com/st-tech/zr-obp).
+The codebase for reproducing the results from the submission builds on top of the Open Bandit Pipeline (https://github.com/st-tech/zr-obp).

 ## Reproducing the plots